 Schedule your ride: Call 1-844-322-7732

-Submit Transport DC complaints here, or mail or hand carry complaint to Department of For-Hire Vehicles, 2235 Shannon Place, SE, Suite 2001, Washington, DC 20020.
-You can also email [email protected]; or call (202) 645-7300
+Please submit complaints in writing to the Department of For-Hire Vehicles, 2235 Shannon Place, SE, Suite 2001, Washington, DC 20020; you can also email [email protected]; or call (202) 645-7300

 FREQUENTLY ASKED QUESTIONS

 Transport DC is a premium same-day, cost-effective alternative transportation service to MetroAccess’ paratransit service for DC MetroAccess customers.

 Trips are scheduled by calling 1-844-322-7732 at least 30 minutes before pick up time.
 Callers must dial the numeral “1” when using a landline telephone to schedule a ride.